 Present core members, bassist, “Boom Boom Bass” Harley Duggan, and “Living Dead Drummer,” Nick Mason; provide a rock-solid rhythm section for singer Draven Midnight to shine his haunting vocal gift and crafty guitar work in front of audiences.

-Alongside Draven Midnight the past ten years has seen a carousel of almost a dozen skilled musicians from all walks of life; Blair Sinta (Chris Cornell, Alanis Morissette), Michael Eisenstein (Letters To Cleo, Josie and the Pussycats), Bryan Keeling (Fuel, Shooter Jennings), Jeff Freidl (A Perfect Circle, Puscifer, Eagles of Death Metal), James Decker (Stitched Up Heart), Matthew Dennis (Diamante, Zoviet), multi-instrumentalist Ryan Canestro, guitarist Dave Gamble, mix artist Ronan Chris Murphy (Gwar, King Crimson, Assassin’s Creed), Grammy-winning mastering artist Hans de Kline, and guitar virtuoso Ramón Blanco (Grandson).
+Alongside Draven Midnight the past ten years has seen a carousel of almost a dozen skilled musicians from all walks of life; Blair Sinta (Chris Cornell, Alanis Morissette), Michael Eisenstein (Letters To Cleo, Josie and the Pussycats), Bryan Keeling (Fuel, Shooter Jennings), Jeff Freidl (A Perfect Circle, Puscifer, Eagles of Death Metal), James Decker (Stitched Up Heart), Matthew Dennis (Diamante, Zoviet), multi-instrumentalist Ryan Canestro, guitarist Dave Gamble, mix artist Ronan Chris Murphy (Gwar, King Crimson, Assassin’s Creed), Grammy-winning mastering artist Hans de Kline, and guitar virtuoso Ramón Blanco (grandson).

-Which, in 2016 The Undead Hearts saw a string of dates gracing famed venues as support for the likes of Misfits singer, Michale Graves; California goth-rock pioneers, Christian Death and a one night only appearance on comeback tour for Cinderella’s, Tom Keifer.
+Which, in 2016 Undead Hearts saw a string of dates gracing famed venues as support for the likes of Misfits singer, Michale Graves; California goth-rock pioneers, Christian Death and a one night only appearance on comeback tour for Cinderella’s, Tom Keifer.

 That is why fans have felt moved throughout the years by not only Frances Ford Copolla-inspired “Strange Things” but songs like “Committed” which came from a dark place.
 Midnight notes, “Written while experiencing deep depression, ‘Committed’ explores themes of overcoming abandonment and suicidal tendencies.
 An anxious, tension-building intro leads to a space of stillness and uncertainty only to be smashed into anthemic, upbeat rhythms, and expansive chorus.”

-With their upcoming release on the horizon, these West coast rockers are looking ahead at the college tour circuit in 2021 as they inch closer to becoming one of the most notable acts in the alternative rock genre today.
+With their upcoming release on the horizon, these West coast rockers are looking ahead at the college tour circuit in 2022 as they inch closer to becoming one of the most notable acts in the alternative rock genre today.